deriv-com/champion-trader/README.md

 - Contract price streaming
 - Position updates

+#### Future Components

+The following components are implemented but reserved for future use:

+- `DurationValueList`: Enhanced duration selection interface
+- `HoursDurationValue`: Specialized hours duration input
+- `desktop-number-input-field`: Desktop-optimized number input
+- `desktop-trade-field-card`: Desktop-optimized trade field
+- WebSocket implementation (legacy, planned for deprecation)

+These components are part of our roadmap for enhanced desktop support and alternative streaming implementations.

 #### Why SSE over WebSocket?

 1. **Simpler Protocol**: SSE is built on HTTP and is simpler to implement and maintain